jeffgore00/jg_ts_react_node_project_skeleton/README.md

 ### Development experience / QA

 - Pre-commit hooks implemented with Husky to encourage committing clean code:
-  - ESLint with Airbnb configuration running with a `--fix` flag
+  - ESLint with an Airbnb configuration running with a `--fix` flag
-  - prettier both running with a `--write` flag
+  - prettier running with a `--write` flag
-  - commitlint running the default conventional commit to ensure standards
+  - commitlint running with a conventional config
-- Auto-reloading with Webpack dev server and nodemon to ensure you won't have to manually rebuild or restart anything in development.
+- Auto-reloading with webpack-dev-server and nodemon to ensure you won't have to manually rebuild or restart anything in development.
-- A development logger with color coded log levels (see logging)
+- A development logger with color coded log levels (see [Logging in Development](#logging-in-development) for more details)
 - Use of `styled-components` in conjunction with `` to see styled component names when looking at components with React Developer Tools

 ### Testing